jeffersonking/sarif-vscode/readme.md

 ## Not Yet Implemented

 The following features of [sarif-vscode-extension](https://github.com/microsoft/sarif-vscode-extension) have yet to be implemented in this project.
-* Jumping/mapping from the Results List to Log document regions.
 * Transform from other formats to SARIF (via the Multitool).
 * A fully fleshed-out details pane (Stacks tab, etc).